China says 'unaware' of tennis player Peng Shuai - ExBulletin

 China says ‘unaware’ of tennis player Peng Shuai

-China’s foreign ministry has maintained its position that it is not aware of the controversy surrounding tennis professional Peng Shuai, who disappeared after accusing a former top official of sexually assaulting her.
+China’s foreign ministry said it was not aware of the controversy surrounding tennis professional Peng Shuai, who disappeared after accusing a former top official of sexually assaulting her.

-BEIJING — China’s Foreign Ministry insisted on Friday that it was unaware of the controversy surrounding tennis professional Peng Shuai, who disappeared after accusing a top former official of sexually assaulting her.

 Ministry spokesman Zhao Lijian told reporters that the matter was not a diplomatic matter and that I am not aware of the situation.